Qimmah Russo Urges Her Followers To ‘Rise & Grind’ As She Lifts Weights In Skimpy Crop Top And Briefs

-Fitness trainer Qimmah Russo implored of her 1.6 million Instagram followers to “Rise & GRIND” in a recent post.
+Fitness trainer Qimmah Russo told her 1.6 million Instagram followers to “Rise & GRIND” in a recent post.
 The update, which was posted on Wednesday, August 26, revealed the celebrity lifting weights while wearing skimpy workout gear.

 In the clip, Qimmah wore a champagne-colored crop top that plunged down low in the front, revealing plenty of the trainer’s cleavage.
 She teamed this with a skimpy pair of white briefs that sat high over her toned hips.
 The outfit helped to highlight Qimmah’s chiseled form and famous abs.